WuhaoStatistic/Dead-Cell-Reinforcement-Learning/README.md

 Very happy to have a chat with seemer.
 Updating saving and loading and buffer sample logic/data type.
 Only concate when using buffer data.
 Used new reward system.

+1/14 2023
+Train 2 new models one attack only one defend only.
+I think the problem is because reward from shield or attack is imbalanced.
+Will try to fix.
 ### Important Features

 here contains some points you may need to concern.
 All those things are mentioned in code comments.